fanluo12/LC/SlidingWindow/README.md

 Use left = 0 to represent left window and for loop through right window of array Once meet 0 numZeros ++.
 Once numZeros greater than k, update left window.
 In the meantime we need to check if left window is 0 then numZeros --
 Update max while numZeros <= k

+## 438. Find All Anagrams in a String
+Use 26-digit integer array to represent p.
+Loop through s with right window and put character to another 26-digit array.
+Once window size is equal to p length(left window initialize as 0), we judge if Arrays.equals(two integer array) and update result to arraylist.
+If not equal but window size is p length, update left window and remove character of left window